20+ IT Cover Letter Examples for Information Technology Jobs

 Next up is the introductory statement.

-It’s a crucial paragraph to get just right, as it introduces you and your aspirations for an IT career with them.
+This is a key paragraph to get right, as it introduces you and your enthusiasm for pursuing an IT career with the company.

 Here’s how to start a cover letter in a way that makes a great first impression: